Computer repair scams to avoid.

 Under qualified Technicians.

-Over the 40+ years I have been working with computers I have seen the work of many Unqualified Technicians and the damage they can cause to people.
+Over the forty plus years I have been working with computers I have seen the work of many Unqualified Technicians and the damage they can cause to equipment and pocket books.
 More always seem to pop-up when the economy slows down a bit as some people think this is a business that is easy to get into and make a quick buck.

 People doing “Side Jobs”.